 We are (very obviously I hope!) committed to keeping you, me and all of our staff and clinicians safe from the spread of this virus.
 If you show up for an appointment and we believe that you are exhibiting virus-related symptoms, or believe you have been exposed, we will require you to leave the office immediately.
 We can follow up with services by telehealth as appropriate, but that session will likely be shorter than usual.

 Your best option, if you’re unsure, is to stay home and

 If any of us staff or clinicians test positive for the coronavirus, you will be notified so you can then take appropriate precautions.

 6) Your Confidentiality in the Case of Infection

-If you have tested positive for the coronavirus, I may be required to notify local health authorities that you have been in the office.
-If I have to report this, I will only provide the minimum information necessary for their data collection and will not go into any details about the reason(s) for your visit.
+If you have tested positive for the coronavirus, we may be required to notify local health authorities that you have been in the office.
+If we have to report this, we will only provide the minimum information necessary for their data collection and will not go into any details about the reason(s) for your visit.
 HOWEVER, we also ask that if you attend the office in person you check-in via the QR code in the reception area or via the check-in sheet with reception if you do not have a smart phone.
 This data is collected and stored by covidcomply.org and is compliant with Australian privacy regulations.
 All stored data is deleted every 28 days and only used to facilitate contact tracing in the event of a positive case.

 If you have any questions about any of this, or are not happy returning to face-to-face sessions under any of these conditions, please call or email and discuss your concerns with our practice manager: